GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-14/index.md

 *Should the new tests live in a brand new suite, or just be added to an existing one?*

 * Tests are organized in test suites by **proximity of source location and theme.**
-  If your new tests can’t logically fit into any existing suite, you probably need a new suite.
+  If your new tests can't logically fit into any existing suite, you probably need a new suite.

 *Should the tests run on a public builder or an internal builder?*